-(Note: Ms. Kaplan's remarks are made through an interpreter.)
+[Note: Ms. Kaplan's remarks are made through an interpreter.]

-KAPLAN: Good afternoon.
+Ms. KAPLAN.
+Good afternoon.
 My name is Natalya.

-And I would like briefly to describe the place where Oleg is currently detained.
+I would like briefly to describe the place where Oleg is currently detained.
 The place is called Yakutsk, which is northern Siberia.
 The trees do not grow there.
-Due to poor infrastructure, sometimes when you turn on the faucet the oil comes out.
-And the anthrax is a popular disease over there.
+Due to poor infrastructure, sometimes when you turn on the faucet oil comes out.
+And anthrax is a popular disease over there.
 Oleg in his letters describes his life as a "Groundhog Day" movie.
 Every day is repetition of the previous one.
-And the only difference which he has - a positive difference in his life is that this doctor treats him.
+And the only positive difference in his life is that this doctor treats him.
 Soon we're going to have a third anniversary of him being in jail.
-And if nothing is going to be changed, he's going to spend there another 17 years.
+And if nothing is going to be changed, he's going to spend another 17 years there.